C-SHAP for time series: An approach to high-level temporal explanations: Introduction

 \section{Introduction}

-As the adoption of artificial intelligence (AI) systems grows, awareness of the opaque nature of many of the underlying models is becoming more widespread~\cite{adadi_peeking_2018,schwalbe_comprehensive_2023}.
-This lack of transparency prevents the reliable use of AI and can lead to user distrust, specifically in high-stakes environments.
-To increase trust in AI models, users need insight into the models' reasoning~\cite{das_opportunities_2020}.
-The field of explainable AI (XAI) aims to uncover the reasoning of AI models by providing explanations~\cite{adadi_peeking_2018}.
+As the adoption of artificial intelligence (AI) systems becomes increasingly prominent in various domains, awareness of the opaque nature of many of the underlying models is becoming more widespread~\citep{schwalbe_comprehensive_2023}.
+This lack of transparency in these `black box' models prevents the reliable use of AI and can lead to user distrust.
+To increase trust in AI models, users need insight into the models' reasoning~\citep{gunning2019xai}.
+The field of explainable AI (XAI) aims to uncover the reasoning of AI models by providing explanations~\citep{adadi_peeking_2018}.

-This paper considers XAI for time series.
-AI has been applied successfully in a wide range of tasks involving time series, in domains such as energy forecasting~\cite{deb_review_2017}, healthcare~\cite{morid_time_2023}, and industry~\cite{jan_artificial_2023}.
-Traditionally, most XAI methods for time series are point- and subsequence-based~\cite{theissler_explainable_2022}, they aim to uncover which specific points or subsequences in a temporal sequence contribute most towards a model prediction.